SoftUni-Internal/suls-issues-public/ISSUE_TEMPLATE.md

 - Platform: [What platform are you using? softuni.bg / judge.softuni.bg / other]
 - Browser used: [What browser are you using?]
-- URL: [Is your problem related to a spseific page?]
+- URL: [Is your problem related to a specific page?]